mlibre/face_recognition/README.md

 * How to config this program for your purpose

 ##Requirements
-1. opencv 3.1
+1. opencv
 2. python 2

-you need to have installed opencv3.1 and python 2 in your Linux.
+you need to have installed opencv and python 2 in your Linux.

 ##Examples
 * Download project.